Solid-state battery: 2010-2019

-Major developments continued to unfold into 2018, when Solid Power, spun off from the University of Colorado Boulder research team, received $20 million in funding from Samsung and Hyundai to establish a small manufacturing line that could produce copies of its all-solid-state, rechargeable lithium-metal battery prototype, with a predicted 10 megawatt hours of capacity per year.
+In 2018, Solid Power, spun off from the University of Colorado Boulder, received $20 million in funding from Samsung and Hyundai to establish a manufacturing line that could produce copies of its all-solid-state, rechargeable lithium-metal battery prototype, with a predicted 10 megawatt hours of capacity per year.

-QuantumScape, another solid-state battery startup that spun out of a collegiate research group (in this case, Stanford University) drew attention that same year, when Volkswagen announced a $100 million investment into the team's research, becoming the largest stakeholder, joined by investor Bill Gates.
-With the goal to establish a joint production project for mass production of solid-state batteries, Volkswagen endowed QuantumScape with an additional $200 million in June 2020, and QuantumScape IPO'd on the NYSE on November 29, 2020, as part of a merger with Kensington Capital Acquisition, to raise additional equity capital for the project.
-QuantumScape has "scheduled mass production to begin in the second half of 2024".

-Qing Tao started the first Chinese production line of solid-state batteries in 2018 as well, with the initial intention of supplying SSBs for “special equipment and high-end digital products”; however, the company has spoken with several car manufacturers with the intent to potentially expand into the automotive space.
+Qing Tao started the first Chinese production line of solid-state batteries in 2018 to supply SSBs for "special equipment and high-end digital products".

+2020-present

+QuantumScape is a solid-state battery startup that spun out of Stanford University.
+It went public on the NYSE on November 29, 2020, as part of a SPAC merger with Kensington Capital.
+In 2022 the company introduced its 24-layer A0 prototype cells.
+In Q1 2023, it introduced QSE-5, a 5 amp-hour lithium metal cell.
+Volkswagen's PowerCo stated that the A0 prototype had met the announced performance metrics.
+QuantumScape's FlexFrame design combines prismatic and pouch cell designs to accommodate the expansion and contraction of its cells during cycling.
-In July 2021, Murata Manufacturing announced that it will begin mass production of all-solid-state batteries in the coming months, aiming to supply them to manufacturers of earphones and other wearables.

-The battery capacity is up to 25mAh at 3.8V, making it suitable for small mobile devices such as earbuds, but not for electric vehicles.
-Lithium-Ion cells used in electric vehicles typically offer 2,000 to 5,000 mAh at similar voltage: an EV would need at least 100 times as many of the Murata cells to provide equivalent power.
+In July 2021, Murata Manufacturing announced that it would begin mass production, targeting manufacturers of earphones and other wearables.
+Cell capacity is up to 25 mAh at 3.8 V, making it suitable for small mobile devices such as earbuds, but not for electric vehicles.
+Lithium-ion cells used in electric vehicles typically offer 2,000 to 5,000 mAh at a similar voltage: an EV would need at least 100 times as many of the Murata cells to provide equivalent power.

-Ford Motor Company and BMW funded the startup Solid Power with $130 million, and as of 2022 the company has raised a total of $540 million.
+Ford Motor Company and BMW funded the startup Solid Power with $130 million, and as of 2022 the company had raised $540 million.

-In September 2021, Toyota announced their plan to use a solid-state battery in some future car models, starting with hybrid models in 2025, due to the cost and lower power requirements.
+In September 2021, Toyota announced their plan to use a solid-state battery, starting with hybrid models in 2025.

+In February 2021, Hitachi Zosen announced demonstration experiments on the International Space Station.
+The Cygnus No. 17, launched on February 19, 2022, confirmed that all-solid-state batteries would be tested on the ISS.